And yes, there are still times when I wish I could pour out my heart to another person. Yet Rav Levi Yitzchak Bender exhorts against doing this.

 The problem is when we hit someone’s sensitive spot (called “a trigger” in today’s lingo).

 Ideally, the listener should reassure you that whatever you did or whatever you're struggling with happens to everyone sometimes (i.e. you aren’t some innately defective loser) and reassure you that Hashem still loves you and is with you, and also the listener should point out at least one positive attribute you truly possess to encourage you.

-For example, when Rav Bender confided his pain at the persecution he felt from people who opposed his emuna ways, a fellow Breslov rabbi admitted that he too found the verbal abuse and slander very difficult.
-Then they gave each other chizuk about it.
+For example, when Rav Yisrael Ber confided his pain at the persecution he felt from people who opposed his emuna ways, Rav Karduner admitted that he too found the verbal abuse and slander very difficult.
+Then he offered him chizuk.

 A Tzaddik's Guide to Giving Chizuk

 - Give chizuk (Say something along the lines of: “Chazak—be strong!
 My brother, be strong!
 Hold on and do not be discouraged by anything!”
 This should be said encouragingly and not irritably, of course.)

 - Happy talk (I think this means to cheer up the other person.)